-Based on the results and experience of conducting the Water Needs Assessment, the Tri-County FACC has identified a number of opportunities to learn more about DACs, expand their engagement with IRWM, and overcome some of the barriers described above.
+Based on the results and experience of conducting the Water Needs Assessment, the Tri-County FACC has identified a number of opportunities to learn more about DACs, expand their engagement with IRWM, and overcome some of the barriers described in Section 7 above.
 Opportunities described here may apply to either or both the statewide IRWM Program and local efforts.
 Some of these opportunities may require additional funding from the State to implement:

-- 1. Identify ways for the three planning regions in the Tri-County FACC to leverage the updated list of DAC stakeholders to continue and expand ongoing DAC involvement and engagement.
+- 1. Leverage the updated list of DAC stakeholders and identify ways for the three planning Regions in the Tri-County FACC to continue and expand ongoing DAC involvement and engagement.
 For example, the three RWMGs may send email invitations to IRWM meetings and activities and conduct targeted follow-up as appropriate. - 2.
-Continue to use targeted outreach to notify communities with self-identified needs when funding is available to help them. - 3.
-Continue to implement technical support training for the IRWM grant process. - 4.
-Support changes at the State level that will encourage more DAC participation in funding opportunities, including adjustments to how advanced payment is administered, increasing flexibility in work plans, extending CEQA compliance timelines, and contracting changes to address tribal and DAC needs. - 5.
-Obtain assistance to explore alternative ways to reach and support communities that have limited access to web-based resources. - 6.
-Continue to follow up with stakeholders on challenges and pressing needs in specific communities.
-These conversations will be initiated through community workshops scheduled in the Spring of 2019 in support of this Water Needs Assessment.
-Additional funding from the State may be required to address these needs. - 7.
-Communicate pressing needs to DWR as priorities for these communities. - 8.
-Encourage future IRWM project applications that follow up on project ideas from community meetings.
-These include the shared wastewater treatment system for tribes in the San Diego IRWM Region and Anza's potable water pipeline in the Upper Santa Margarita IRWM Region. - 9.
-Continue to actively seek DAC representation on the leading committees of each IRWM program's stakeholder group. - 10.
-Continue to outreach to and encourage engagement by tribal communities in IRWM stakeholder groups. - 11.
+Use targeted outreach to notify communities with self-identified needs when funding is available to help them. - 3.
+Follow up with stakeholders on challenges and pressing needs in specific communities and communicate these pressing needs to DWR as priorities.
+Additional funding from the State may be required to address identified needs. - 4.
+Continue to implement technical support training for the IRWM grant process. - 5.
+Continue to support changes at the State level that will encourage more DAC participation in funding opportunities, including adjustments to how advanced payment is administered, increasing flexibility in work plans, extending CEQA compliance timelines, and contracting changes to address tribal and DAC needs.
+This may include composing comment letters to DWR or advocating for change in the Roundtable of Regions' Grant Administration Workgroup. - 6.
+Continue to look for opportunities to partner with organizations, such as the Regional Water Quality Control Board to leverage existing relationships and conduct outreach through new avenues such as advertising the IRWM Program at community fairs, festivals, and farmers markets or reaching out to Facebook community groups and DAC census municipality staff. - 7.
+Explore alternative outreach methods to reach and support communities that have limited access to web-based resources through assistance from the State, which may include advertising the success of the IRWM Program through human interest stories in local newspapers. - 8.
+Encourage the State to create additional outreach materials such as videos on "What is IRWM?" that can be easily shared on YouTube or displayed at neighborhood meetings to give more information about the program. - 9.
+Encourage future IRWM project applications that follow up on project ideas from community meetings. - 10.
+Continue to actively seek DAC representation on the leading committees of each IRWM program's stakeholder group.

+- 11. Continue to outreach to and encourage engagement by tribal communities in IRWM stakeholder groups. - 12.
 Continue to serve as a forum for communication within the SDFA.
-Advertise technical trainings and support provided by NGO partners.
+Advertise technical trainings and support provided by NGO partners. - 13.
+Encourage the State to create a "one-stop shop" for technical assistance and funding opportunities.
+This would include not only opportunities for DACs through DWR, but opportunities from other State and Federal agencies for DACs, EDAs, URCs, and EJs identified in this assessment.
+This may include Metropolitan Water District of Southern California's new regional DAC pilot program to promote water conservation in DACs.